BuGlessRB/remixml/README.md

   as `$._` and that can always be referenced using a direct `_` shortcut.
 I.e. in Javascript `$._.foo` and `_.foo` will both refer to the same variable.
-- `flags` is a bitmask with:
+- `flags` is an optional bitmask with:
    - 1: kill all whitespace.
    - 2: preserve all whitespace.<br />
   If neither bits are present, it defaults to collapsing whitespace around newlines to a single newline.

 Exposed API-list (in NodeJS and the browser):
 - `Remixml.remixml2js(remixmlsrc, flags=)`<br />
   Compile Remixml into remixml-javascript source.
 - `Remixml.js2obj(jssrc)`<br />
   Compile remixml-javascript source into object code.
   Running the object code with a `context` parameter returns a DOM-abstract structure (AKA virtual DOM).
 - `Remixml.abstract2txt(abstract, html=)`<br />
   Converts a DOM-abstract into an XHTML/Remixml-string.
-   If it must be HTML compliant, set `html` to `1`.
+  If it must be HTML compliant, set the optional argument `html` to `1`.
 - `Remixml.compile(remixmlsrc)`<br />
   Shorthand for `Remixml.js2obj(Remixml.remixml2js(remixmlsrc))`
 - `Remixml.parse2txt(template, context, flags=)`<br />